CANADA STOCKS-TSX rises on energy gains, RBC outshines peers

 Nine of the index's 10 main groups were in positive

-supported by a strike by oil workers in Brazil and force majeure
+as a strike by oil workers in Brazil cuts into output in the

 (Reporting by Alastair Sharp and Fergal Smith; Editing by